 The diamond-set gold bezel turns easily around the dial, allowing the user access to all the Gear S2’s collection of applications and features, including notifications and activity logs.

 Tissot: Tissot has gone in another direction by launching Smart-Touch, an innovative concept designed to easily connect to your phone.
-The watch uses Bluetooth to link with the phone and gives navigation directions by moving its hands.
+The smart watch uses Bluetooth to link with the phone and gives navigation directions by moving its hands.
 The watch can synchronize itself to the local time zone by using information on the smart phone.
 The timepiece is designed to trigger an alarm on a fob, which is sold along with the watch and can assist in finding misplaced keys.
 Another interesting feature is a solar panel, which is used to recharge the battery of the watch.
 The solar panel is expected to last up to a year and it needs to be replaced after that.

 Frederique Constant Geneve: Renowned for its classical and refined timepieces of extraordinary value, Swiss watch manufacturer Frederique Constant Geneve, launched a new model of Horological Smart watch powered by MotionX®, giving customers a window to the exclusive timepieces designed for 2016.
 With 16,000 Horological smart watches shipped in 2015, Frederique Constant was the most successful Swiss watch manufacturer in the last year.
 The new Frederique Constant Horological Smartwatch combines ground-breaking technology with their iconic watchmaking tradition to create an elegant timepiece that redefines luxury and simplicity.